Jason Charles Miller: Career

-Miller is frontman and founder of the industrial rock band Godhead which was the only band signed to Marilyn Manson's Posthuman Records.
+Miller is the frontman and founder of the industrial rock band Godhead which was the only band signed to Marilyn Manson's Posthuman Records.
 Under Posthuman Records, Godhead released their fourth studio album 2000 Years of Human Error, which has sold over 100,000 copies in the United States.
-While a member of Godhead, Miller toured the world with Marilyn Manson, Ozzy Osbourne, Black Sabbath, Disturbed, GWAR, Slipknot, Rammstein, Linkin Park, and Jonathan Davis (Korn).
-In 2002, Godhead's song "Penetrate" was re-released on the Queen of the Damned soundtrack under Warner Music Group.
-The song earned Miller a Golden Record Award for sales.
+While a member of Godhead, Miller toured the world alongside acts like Marilyn Manson, Ozzy Osbourne, Black Sabbath, Disturbed, GWAR, Slipknot, Rammstein, Linkin Park, and Jonathan Davis of Korn.
+In 2002, Godhead's song "Penetrate" was re-released as a part of the Queen of the Damned soundtrack under Warner Music Group.
+The song earned Miller a Gold record.
 The band has sold over 250,000 albums worldwide.

+In 2004, Miller collaborated with Ben Moody and Jason Jones of Drowning Pool for the song "The End Has Come", which appeared on the soundtrack of the film The Punisher.
+Miller has also appeared on multiple Cleopatra Records tribute albums along with Julian Beeston, formerly of Nitzer Ebb.
+Miller's music was featured in the pilot episode of Hung.
+He was asked by Bret Michaels to remix the Rock of Love theme song for the Poison frontman's Custom Built solo album.

-After more than a decade as frontman of Godhead, Miller began creating music as a solo artist.
+After more than a decade as frontman of Godhead, Miller also began releasing music as a solo artist.
 On October 27, 2009, Miller released his first solo EP, Last to Go Home, under Count Mecha Music.
-On October 10, 2011, Miller released his first solo album, Uncountry.
-On July 3, 2012, Miller released his second full-length studio album entitled Natural Born Killer under Count Mecha Music.
-In 2004, Miller collaborated with Ben Moody and Jason 'Gong' Jones of Drowning Pool for the song "The End Has Come", which appeared on the soundtrack of the film The Punisher and earned Miller his second Golden Record Award for sales.
-Miller has also appeared on multiple Cleopatra Records tribute albums along with Julian Beeston, formerly of Nitzer Ebb.
-Miller's music was featured in the pilot of Hung.
-Miller was asked by Bret Michaels to remix the Rock of Love theme song for the Poison frontman's Custom Made solo album.
-Miller's songwriting can be heard on the WWE Smackdown theme "Hangman", which was recorded by (and co-written with) the rock band Rev Theory.
+The EP has been his first official venturing into the country music genre.
+On October 10, 2011, Miller released his first solo album, entitled Uncountry.
+Heavier than the previous EP, and featuring a full band, this album cemented his current status as southern rock artist.
+On July 3, 2012, a second full-length studio album followed, this time titled Natural Born Killer, under Count Mecha Music.
 In May 2012, Miller released the single "Up to Me".
+At that time, Miller's songwriting could also be heard on the WWE Smackdown theme song, "Hangman", which was recorded by (and co-written with) the rock band Rev Theory.
+In 2018, a third studio full-length came out, called In the Wasteland, published via Sony / Red Music and featuring guest appearances by Charlie Starr of Blackberry Smoke and Rickey Medlocke of Lynyrd Skynyrd.

+The album was then followed in 2021 with the double release From the Wreckage, collecting a series of previously unreleased tracks.

-Miller has been featured in magazines such as Rolling Stone, Billboard, Guitar World, and Inside Kung Fu.
+Throughout his career, Miller has been featured in magazines such as Rolling Stone, Billboard, Guitar World, and Inside Kung Fu.
 He has appeared on MTV, MTV2, Fuse TV, and VH1.